indigoxela/mandrill/readme.md

 ## Activity
-The Mandrill Activity sub-modules allows users to view email activity for any Drupal entity with a valid email address.
+The Mandrill Activity sub-modules allows users to view email activity for any Backdrop entity with a valid email address.
 Configuration and usage details are in sub-module's README file.

 ## Advanced Options